slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'We are what we repeatedly do.
 Excellence, then, is not an act, but a habit.' -- Will Durant*

-> *'Continuous effort -- not strength or intelligence -- is the key to unlocking our potential.' -- Winston Churchill*
+> *'Continuous effort, not strength or intelligence, is the key to unlocking our potential.' -- Winston Churchill*

 > *'52 approaches in a year is more than most men make in a lifetime.
 Consistency is everything.'*